 The shared characteristic of symmetric chopping methods is the symmetric chop about the optical axis of the telescope.
 NMC and NPC differ in their nodding techniques.
-Note from Table 1.3-1 that NMC is referred to as Asymmetric Chop for FIFI-LS, Beam Switching for GREAT, and NMC for both HAWC+ and FORCAST.
+Note from Table 1.3-1 that NMC is referred to as Beam Switching for GREAT.

-The Nod Match Chop observing pattern is defined by the two alternating positions of the telescope: Nod A and Nod B.
+The Nod Match Chop observing pattern is defined by the two alternating positions of the telescope: Nod A and Nod B